 |Home » TECHNOLOGY » Small Wind Turbines » Evolution of commercial small wind turbine technology|

 These usually have a generating capacity smaller than 1 kW.
-The most well-known applications for these configurations are mobile applications, such as boats and caravans, and wind home systems (WHS): the wind version of solar home systems (SHS) used for rural electrification.
+The best-known applications for these configurations are mobile applications, such as boats and caravans, and wind home systems (WHSs): the wind version of solar home systems (SHS) used for rural electrification.
 This configuration is based on DC connection, where the battery (usually a lead-acid battery) is the main storage and control component.
 Usually the system supplies DC loads as the consumed energy is very low.
 In terms of number of systems, this is the most frequently used configuration.
 Manufacturers include Marlec, Ampair, and Southwest.

-The term ‘hybrid’ has different meanings when talking about off-grid systems with renewable energy.
+The term ‘hybrid’ has different meanings in the context of off-grid systems with renewable energy.
 In this case, ‘hybrid systems’ refers to systems including wind generation and other generation sources (usually photovoltaic).
 The power generation capacity for this configuration is in most cases less than 50 kW.
 A diesel generator (gen-set) is used in many systems in this configuration to supply back-up power.
 Traditionally, these systems have also been based on DC connection (Proven, Bornay, Windeco), with a battery (lead-acid in most cases) also playing the role of storage and control, and an inverter to generate AC power for the loads (common practice is to use only AC loads in this configuration).
 However, in recent years some solutions have been proposed using AC connection.
 This solution has been possible through the development of bi-directional converters (SMA, Conergy, Xantrex) that allow the flow from the DC bus to the AC bus and vice versa using only one stage of power electronics.
-Developers using this second solution have proposed the use of SWT with asynchronous generators directly connected to the AC bus (SMA, Conergy), which was a concept rarely used for these systems (except for Vergnet).
+Developers using this second solution have proposed the use of SWTs with asynchronous generators directly connected to the AC bus (SMA, Conergy), which was a concept rarely used for these systems (except for Vergnet).
 The trend of technology for these systems is mainly in the development of modular and flexible power electronics, able to provide both the power quality and the supervisory control of the system.

 Even though some hybrid systems include only wind and diesel generation, the configuration described as ‘wind-diesel’ (W/D) refers to those systems where the gen-set plays a key role, not only as a back-up source but also as an essential component for the correct control and functioning of the system.
 This configuration is typical for larger isolated applications (> 50 kW), and some systems in the MW range have been reported.
 The storage system this configuration uses (if any) is a short-term storage one, commonly batteries or flywheels, which is used for power quality and control purposes only, but not for long-term energy balance.